mrvaghani/wine-test-ml/README.md

 docker run --rm -v $(pwd):/data vaghanim/pyspark:1.0 <FileName.csv>
 ```

-User can choose to return specific number of rows by using the -o parameter.
+Users can choose to return specific number of rows by using the -o parameter.
 The following argument will return 2000 rows.

 ```bash